joda01/imagec-doc/docs/stable/first_steps/operation.md

-### Working directory
+### Image directory

-The `Working Directory` should be set to the folder where the images to be analyzed are stored.
+The `Image Directory` should be set to the folder where the images to be analyzed are stored.
-ImageC will perform a recursive folder search using the selected `Working Directory` as the base folder to find all supported image files.
+ImageC will perform a recursive folder search using the selected `Image Directory` as the base folder to find all supported image files.
 All found files are listed in the `Images` panel.

 > Tip See section [Images](#images) for a full list of all supported image formats.

 ## Images {#images-tab}

-Once a working directory has been selected and the folder scan is complete, all the images found will be listed in the table located in the `Images` tab.
+Once a image directory has been selected and the folder scan is complete, all the images found will be listed in the table located in the `Images` tab.

 By clicking on an image the image meta information of the selected image is loaded and displayed in the properties table below.
 The image selected in this tab is also the image used in the pipeline preview.